-The authors are grateful to Dr. Joël Gilbert for sharing his expertise on brass instrument acoustics, the NOMAD team (Prof. Charles Audet, Prof. Sébastien Le Digabel and Dr. Christophe Tribes), Prof. Saïd Moussaoui for his help with the optimization problem formulation and Prof. Jean-Pierre Dalmont for his precious help with the input impedance models.
-B. Talgorn and M. Kokkolaras are grateful for the partial support of FRQNT grant 2015-PR-182098; this support does not constitute an endorsement of the opinions expressed in this paper.
+The authors are grateful to the NOMAD team (Professor Charles Audet, Professor Sébastien Le Digabel and Dr. Christophe Tribes), Professor Saïd Moussaoui for his help with the optimization problem formulation, and Professor Jean-Pierre Dalmont for his precious help with the input impedance models.
+B. Talgorn and M. Kokkolaras are grateful for the partial support of FRQNT Grant No. 2015-PR-182098; this support does not constitute an endorsement of the opinions expressed in this paper.